Researchers’ Support Pack

 CUH PPI Panel members interested in learning more about further involvement opportunities are given a first look at the list, which is circulated on Thursday afternoons.
 For other interested parties, this information can be accessed on our PPI Opportunities web page, which is updated each Friday.

-If you have an opportunity you would like us to share in our weekly roundup, please email cuh.ppi@nhs.net with full details, included who should be contacted by interested people.
+IIf you have an opportunity that you would like us to share in our weekly roundup, please complete with full details, included who should be contacted by interested people.
 The CUH PPI Team will not act as a point of contact for ongoing involvement activities.
-Items must be shared before Thursday noon in order to be published on Friday.
+Items must be shared before Wednesday noon to be published on Friday.

 How do I get the most out of this experience?